-Landline Frame: Operational pseudonym for the random digit dial frame.
+Landline Frame: Operational pseudonym for the random digit dial sample frame that is applied to landline telephone numbers.

 Layering: The embedding of multiple CBET codes into an audio broadcast.

 Listed Sample (Diary): Telephone numbers for which names and mail able addresses are published in telephone directories.